funmu/tooldocs/docs/node_tools.md

 Over time in combination with [Node Package Manager](https://npmjs.org) there are lots of advanced packages available to create server-side and client-side programs.

+### File Change Watchers
+During development, it is customary that we change Javascript, CSS, HTML or other files.
+When change happens, we will need to restart the server or at least update the status.
+Change watchers precisely allow for such automation.

+- [NPM Change Watcher](https://www.npmjs.com/package/onchange) watches for changes and executes commands

+### Parallel Execution of NPM scripts
+When the JavaScript and web projects mature, there are a LOT of files and separate modules that need better packaging for distribution and deployment.
+When we trial run these modules, we may need to parallel execute multiple scripts.
+Such parallel execution is enabled using the following tools.

+  - [Concurrently](https://github.com/kimmobrunfeldt/concurrently) is a stable and maintained package.
+  Has more sophisticated ways to run and watch multiple commands.
+  - [ParallelShell](https://www.npmjs.com/package/parallelshell) - old package and not maintained since 2017

 ## Node based Toolchain
 - [Rimraf](https://www.npmjs.com/package/rimraf) helps to clean and manage files.
 It is based on UNIX command **rm -rf** and often used fo managing the